awslabs/data-on-eks/streaming/redpanda/README.md

 ## 2/ Setup Environment Variables for Redpanda Cluster

-Create Environment Variables, we will pull aws secretsmanager secret we created with Terraform for superuser of cluster, then configure our topic username of "redpanda-twitch-account" and password "changethispassword" which will be used later with SAM.
+Create Environment Variables, we will pull aws secretsmanager secret we created with Terraform for superuser of cluster, then configure our topic username of "redpanda-twitch-account" and password "changethispassword" which will be used later for testing topics.
 This is for lab purposes only and you should secure this password.
 ```
 SUPUSER="superuser"
 SUPPASS=`aws secretsmanager get-secret-value --secret-id redpanda_password-1234 --query "SecretString" --output text`